The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 What is "SATONO"?

-"SATONO" is the nickname for JR East's tourist train, which just debuted in April 2024.
+"SATONO"is the nickname for JR East's sightseeing train, which debuted in April 2024.

-The nickname comes from the desire for passengers to enjoy the scenery, scents, and culture of the "hometown"
+The nickname"sato" (hometown)comes from the desire for passengers to enjoy the scenery, scents, and culture of

-As of June 2024, SATONO is scheduled to be used on two types of trains.
+As of June 2024, SATONO is scheduled to be introduced on two types of trains.

-As we will explain later, the Aizu SATONO will be in operation more days, and this will be its main area of operation.
+As will be explained later, the Aizu SATONO will operate on more days, and this will be SATONO's main area of activity.

-You can also order traditional cuisine, local dishes, and local sake from the area along the line in advance and pick them up on board.
-This
+It also offers a service where you can pre-order traditional dishes, local cuisine, and local sake from along the route and pick them up on board.
+It's

-train will make your rail journey through Fukushima and Yamagata prefectures even more enjoyable.
+a train that will make your train journey through Fukushima and Yamagata prefectures even more enjoyable.

 How to ride SATONO?